-• The contractual agencies are responsible for obtaining interpretation services

--In accordance with District rulemaking, each provider of Waiver services shall establish a plan to adequately provide services to non English speaking participants.
+- The contractual agencies are responsible for obtaining interpretation services - 4204.1 Each provider of Waiver services shall establish a plan to adequately provide services to non English speaking participants.
 The provider shall identify the necessary resources and individuals in order to implement the plan.
-Identification of necessary resources may include referring the recipient to another services provider agency or businesses with staff that is able to meet the particular language needs of the recipient.

-• DHCF also has an established language interpreter service.
+Identification of necessary resources may include referring the recipient to another services provider agency or businesses with staff that is able to meet the particular language need of the recipient. - DHCF also has an established language interpreter service a.
+Waiver Services Summary.
+List the services that are furnished under the waiver in the following table.
+If case management is not a service under the waiver, complete items C-1-b and C-1-c: